jundalisay/sp/content/en/research/schopenhauer/world/chapter-17.md

 of quantity, this also is not the information we are principally in search of.

-Lastly, if we turn to the wide province of natural science, which is divided into many fields, we may, in the first place, make a general division of it into two parts.
-It is either the description of forms, which I call Morphology, or the explanation of changes, which I call Etiology.
-The first treats of the permanent forms, the second of the changing matter, according to the laws of its transition from one form to another.
+### Natural science

+This is divided into 2:

+1. Morphology

+This is the description of permanent forms, as natural history.

+2. Etiology

+This is the explanation of changing matter.

 The first is the whole
-extent of what is generally called natural history.
-It teaches us, especially in the sciences of botany and zoology, the various[125] permanent, organised, and therefore definitely determined forms in the constant change of individuals; and these forms constitute a great part of the content of the idea of perception.
+extent of what is generally called .
+It teaches us, especially in the sciences of botany and zoology, the various[125] permanent, organised, and therefore definitely determined forms in the constant change of individuals.

+These forms constitute
+a great part of the content of the idea of perception.
 In natural history they are classified, separated, united, arranged according to natural and artificial systems, and brought under concepts